MCP Server (Preview)

 You will need these three values to configure both the Azure client application and the MCP client.

-# Configure the Azure Entra ID client application
+# Configure the Microsoft Entra ID client application

-To authenticate with the MCP server, you need to register (or update) a client application in Azure Entra ID that has permission to request tokens for the agent's API.
+To authenticate with the MCP server, you need to register (or update) a client application in Microsoft Entra ID that has permission to request tokens for the agent's API.

 # Step 1 β Register a client application (or use an existing one)